Manvendra2509/PGLife/README.md

 # Pre-requisites
 - Windows Operating System
 - XAMPP
-- A valid MySQL database that can be created using the file given in the code.
+- A valid MySQL database that can be created using the .sql files provided in the in the sql folder.

 ## Technologies Used
 - HTML